OktawiaRogowicz/OktawiaRogowicz/README.md

 One of two developers who created online store for <a href="https://magaljewelry.com/">Magal Jewelry</a> from scratch in four months; single-handedly developed another e-commerce project in Framer Web.
 </br>
 </br>

-<b><code>Selection of my personal projects:</code></b>

-Currently my personal project aims to be a space for me to put my newly acquired UX/UI skills to use & to refresh knowledge of Sanity and Shopify.
-I've chosen a small, growing brand to try and redesign its online store.
-I wanted to enhance user experience, reflect the ideas standing behind the brand better and develop a configuration that will allow the site to grow in the future, and yet will be easy to manage by a small team.

-You can view my progress <a href="https://github.com/OktawiaRogowicz/store-redesign">here</a>, although it's still a job in progress.
-In the future, the website will be hosted on Github pages.